cgre-aachen/gemgis/README.md

 <a name="raster"></a>
 ### Extracting Data from Raster Files

 Rasters (stored as arrays in Python) such as digital elevation models store height information.
 The height of interface points can be extracted from these rasters.
-In addition, if a raster represents a layer in the subsurface, orientation values can be sampled for the use in `GemPy`.
+In addition, if a raster represents a layer in the subsurface, orientation values can be sampled for use in `GemPy`.
 Orientations are calculated via the slope and aspect of the provided raster.
 It is also possible to resize rasters, clip rasters or save rasters as referenced geotiffs again.

 <a name="wms"></a>
 ### Extracting Data from Online Services